 When the communications support display is presented during CNFIGSSP, you select MRJE by entering a 1 for the MRJE support prompt.
-If you are going to be using autocall, you must select 1 for MLCA Support and 1 for Autocall Feature Support.
-If you are going to be using X.21, you must select 1 for MLCA support.
+If you are going to be using autocall, you must select 1 for the Autocall Feature support prompt.

 9.0 Communications Support